psavine42/fun-with-dnc/README.md

 # Fun-With-Dnc (Differentiable Neural Computing)

 Pytorch implementation of deepmind paper [Hybrid computing using a neural network with dynamic external memory]: https://pdfs.semanticscholar.org/7635/78fa9003f6c0f735bc3250fc2116f6100463.pdf.
 The code is based on the tensorflow implementation [here]: https://github.com/deepmind/dnc.

+Todo finish retraining, and better writeup.

 ## Problems and Expirements
 There are a few tasks setup.
 One is the  "Air Cargo Prolbem" from Arificial Intelligence (Russell & Norvig).
 The origional code for the problem is based on the [Udacity Implementation]: https://github.com/udacity/AIND-Planning , and the full description is in the problem repo.